 - Close your old checking account using our Account Closure Request Form.

-* Free Checking Account requires twenty-five dollars, eStatement registration and direct deposit to open.
-Overdraft and return item fees may apply.
+* Free Checking Account requires a $25 initial deposit to open.
+Nonsufficient funds charge may apply.